Advertising

 Opportunities for Creatives

 Creatives, on the other hand, are in for a treat.
-Beyond Flow, Google’s Imagen 4 churns out photorealistic images with better text rendering, perfect for posters, social media graphics, or even comics.
+Beyond Flow, Google’s latest Imagen updates produce increasingly photorealistic images with better text rendering, perfect for posters, social media graphics, or even comics.

-The Canvas feature in Gemini lets you turn ideas into interactive quizzes, infographics, or web pages without coding.
+Gemini’s workspace tools can help generate interactive content, code, and visual assets from prompts without coding.
 Describe your vision, and Gemini writes the code.
 It’s vibe coding, as one tech blog put it, and it’s a godsend for non-technical creatives.

 Whether you’re a graphic designer, content creator, or small business owner, these tools level the playing field.
 You don’t need a degree in computer science to build something cool anymore.